dsgt-kaggle-clef/clef-2024-infra/docs/onboarding.md

 **Run Locally**

-To stop your instance and save resources when not in use:
+After you're done working, make sure to stop your instance and save resources when not in use:
 ```
 gcloud compute instances stop ${instance}
 ```